MattKotsenas/sample-dotnet-tool-tests/README.md

 ### Common setup

+// TODO: Integration tests needs to reference the main project, otherwise they don't wait for build

 #### Step 1: Inject the artifacts path into the test assembly

 In order to test the NuGet packages, the tests need to be able to find them.
 Relying on relative paths between the main